Q. Where is Dartmouth?

 Q. How long does it take?

-A. Our long experience shows it takes anywhere between 3 and 6 weeks for the completion of transfer/registration at the Land Registry.
-As soon as we have the documents we send them to you!
+A. Our long experience means we can submit the documents for your transfer at the Land Registry within a couple of weeks.
+As soon as we have the completed documents from the Land Registry we send them to you.

 Q. Can I buy this as a gift?